sveltejs/kit/.changeset/forty-owls-hear.md

 "create-svelte": patch
 ---

-fix: use correct vitest version in playwright + vitest template
+fix: use vitest 1.0 in playwright + vitest template